-The speech material should consist of simple, meaningful, short sentences, chosen at random as being easy to understand (from current non-technical literature or newspapers, for example), and made up into lists in random order, in such a way that there is no obvious connection of meaning between one sentence and the next.
-Very short and very long sentences should be avoided, the aim being that each sentence when spoken should fit into a time slot of about 4 seconds, occupying about half this time for the actual speech.
+The speech material should consist of simple, meaningful, short sentences, chosen at random as being easy to understand (from current non-technical literature or newspapers, for example).
+These sentences should be made up into lists in random order in such a way that there is no obvious connection of meaning between one sentence and the next.
+Very short and very long sentences should be avoided, the aim being that each sentence when spoken should fit into a time-slot of 2-3 seconds.
 Examples of sentences are shown in Table B.1.